carbonplan/research/articles/offset-project-fire/index.md

   cumulative area burned through the date selected on the slider.
 </FigureCaption>

 Second, we need to estimate the fraction of carbon lost due to fire-related mortality.
 Estimating carbon loss will ultimately require detailed assessment on the ground, which we lack today.
-As a historical reference point, the 2003 B&B fire, which burned nearby under similar conditions, ultimately killed almost half the trees it encountered.<Reference color={meta.color} data={sidenotes[6]}/> Though the situation in Oregon is still evolving, we can calculate the carbon impacts that would arise from a similar outcome in this incident.
+As a historical reference point, the 2003 B&B fire, which burned nearby under similar conditions, ultimately killed almost half the trees it encountered.<Cite id='mortality.estimation'/> Though the situation in Oregon is still evolving, we can calculate the carbon impacts that would arise from a similar outcome in this incident.
 At a 50% loss of carbon in the 72% of the ACR260 project area burned through September 17, the Lionshead Fire will have reversed 963,534 credits (about 4% of the total buffer pool).
 In a worst case scenario in which the entirety of the project burns and all credited carbon is lost, more than 11% of the buffer pool could be depleted.

 ## Fires of the future

 The burning of ACR260 represents one of the few documented fire-induced reversals of a credited California forest offset project.
-As temperatures continue to rise and fires grow more severe and more frequent, similar losses across other projects and regions are likely to occur in the future.<Reference color={meta.color} data={sidenotes[7]}/>
+As temperatures continue to rise and fires grow more severe and more frequent, similar losses across other projects and regions are likely to occur in the future.<Cite id='stabilization.targets'/>

 So is the forest buffer pool robust enough to handle the inevitable fires of the future?